May 6-13, 2018

 Beth Chato, Betsy & Peter Kuchinke, Beverly Foote, Brock Price, Chris Chato, David Chato, Gary Russel, Gene Campbell, George Pond, Helen Parker, Iris Swanson, Jackie Wilen, Jeannine Corlas, Jenny Applequist, Jim Royer/Benchmark Computers, Judy Miller, Lelyn Gansel, Mary Kay Solecki, Melissa Ricketts, Naomi Cioppa, Rachel Vinsel, Randy Ziffran, Richard Kingston, Susan Silver.

-Citizen Science: Annual Bird Counts
+Annual Bird Counts

 We participate in several bird counts throughout the year.
 Any members, regardless of skill level, are welcome!